junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 Even if a child regularly gets enough of the main food to fill her, she may become thin and weak.
 This is because the main food often has so much water and fiber in it, that the child’s belly fills up before she gets enough energy to help her grow.
 We can do 2 things to help meet such children’s energy needs:

-  1. Feed children more often—at least 5 times a day when a child is very young, too thin, or not growing well.
+  1. Feed children more often, at least 5 times a day when a child is very young, too thin, or not growing well.
 Also give her snacks between meals.

   >CHILDREN, LIKE CHICKENS, SHOULD ALWAYS BE PECKING.

   2. Also add high energy ‘helper foods’ such as oils and sugar or honey to the main food.
-It is best to add vegetable oil or foods containing oils—nuts, groundnuts (peanuts), or seeds, especially pumpkin or sesame seeds.
+It is best to add vegetable oil or foods containing oils, nuts, groundnuts (peanuts), or seeds, especially pumpkin or sesame seeds.

   >If the child’s belly fills up before her energy needs are met, the child will become thin and weak.